SamuelUdeh/AWS-static-website/README.md

 Ensure your static files are in the directory specified by var.source_directory.
 Terraform will automatically upload them to the S3 bucket when they are applied.

 ### Step 6: Access Your Website
-- Retrieve the S3 bucket  CloudFront domain from the Terraform outputs.
+- Retrieve the S3 bucket domain from the Terraform outputs.
 - Access the static website using the endpoint:

 https://samley-bucket-12.s3.us-east-1.amazonaws.com